digipost/signering-docs/source/adressering-av-undertegner.rst

 ..
 WARNING::
     How you address a signer affects the :ref:`content and appearance of the signer's signature <identify-signers>`.

-1. Address using e-mail / SMS
+1. Addressing signers by e-mail / SMS
 ===============================

 ..
 NOTE::